 26 March 2018

 New publication in Kew Bulletin about New Guinea palms, MSc thesis of Peter Petoe published in Kew Bulletin.
 A taxonomic revision is presented of the Hydriastele wendlandiana group, a well-defined species grouping within the Indo-Pacific palm genus Hydriastele that occurs in New Guinea, the Bismarck Archipelago and northern Australia.

 Peto P, R Cámara-Leret & WB Baker.
 2018.
 A Monograph of the Hydriastele wendlandiana group (Arecaceae: Hydriastelele).
 Kew Bulletin 73: 17.
 PDF

 2 January 2018

 New publication in Economic Botany, MSc thesis of Eliane Schneider.
 This study reappraised traditional knowledge about palms by the Chachi indigenous group in Ecuador, 30 years after the first study in 1985 on Chachi palm ethnobotany (Barfod and Balslev 1988).
-We wished to gain insight about which palm species the Chachi people use today, and how palm traditional knowledge has changed among the Chachi since 1985.
+Today, the Chachi living in the study communities use only nine of the 14 palm species recorded in 1985 and understory palms have lost their importance as a plant resource.

 Schneider E, R Cámara-Leret, A Barfod & C Weckerle.
 2017.
 Palm use by two Chachi communities of Ecuador: a 30-year reappraisal.
 Economic Botany PDF

-Start of our Kew-Naturalis Royal Society project "Building the New Guinea Research Team" with a 3- week visit of Dr. Rodrigo Cámara-Leret to Naturalis Biodiversity Center to initiate work with Prof. Peter van Welzen and Dr. Niels Raes.
-This was a unique opportunity to also consult the Leiden herbarium, library archives, meet with New Guinea experts Dr. Wim Vink, Dr. Jan Frits Veldkamp and Dr. Max van Baalgoy, and examine ethnographic objects at Dutch museums.
+Start of the Kew-Naturalis Royal Society project "Building the New Guinea Research Team" Rodrigo visited the Naturalis Biodiversity Center to work with Prof. Peter van Welzen and Dr. Niels Raes.
+This was a unique opportunity to consult the Leiden herbarium, library archives, meet with New Guinea experts (Dr. Wim Vink, Dr. Jan Frits Veldkamp and Dr. Max van Baalgoy) and examine ethnographic objects at Dutch museums.

 © Copyright.
 All Rights Reserved.